pick8chu/pick8chu.github.io/pages/study/was.md

 - WAS: Regular website where client requests and receive.
 - WEB: Static website, like this website. none of this is from database, it's just innated in HTML.

+### UPDATE :: 12/08

+Every request from clients has to go through WEB server, and from there, if the request only has static things, then return from WEB server.
+Therefore it won't go to WAS server.

+However, if the request has dynamic things, then it would reach to the WAS server going through WEB server.

+Firewalls are often covering WEB server, which means oftentimes WEB server and WAS server doesn't have one in between.